mirkin-pixel/ha-adsb-station/README.md

 | Uptime | Sensor (h, diagnostic) | How long the host has been up |
 | CPU temperature | Sensor (diagnostic) | Only created on a host that reads one |

 Those four are green, amber or red rather than on or off, because amber says something neither of the other two can: a feeder reporting an unstable clock is running fine but will never multilaterate.
-The colour is the state and the sentence behind it — *"Local clock source is unstable"* — is on the entity as a `message` attribute.
+The colour is the state, and the sentence behind it, *"Local clock source is unstable"*, is on the entity as a `message` attribute.

 **Plane Finder**, from the `/ajax/stats` of `pfclient`: